Intugle MCP

 You also need to configure the Qdrant URL and API key (if using authorization) in your environment variables:

 Currently, the semantic search feature only supports OpenAI embedding models.
 Therefore, you need to have an OpenAI API key set up in your environment.
-The default model is text-embedding-ada-002
+The default model is text-embedding-ada-002.
+You can change the embedding model by setting the EMBEDDING_MODEL_NAME environment variable.

 For OpenAI models: